Special Transition and Extraordinary Phase on the Surface of a Two-Dimensional Quantum Heisenberg Antiferromagnet: Results

+We then study the nature of the extraordinary phase for $J_{s}>J_{s,c}$.
+In light of the proposals that the surface spin correlation in the extraordinary phase may either decay logarithmically \cite{Metlitski2022} or have long-range AF order \cite{Jian2021}, we examine both possibilities in the following analysis.

-The raw data of $S(\pi)$ and $C_{\parallel}(L/2)$ at $J_{s}=10$, which is deep in the extraordinary phase, are shown in Fig. \ref{fig:extra} (a).
-We first consider the possible extraordinary-log scaling proposed in Ref. \cite{Metlitski2020}.
+The data of $C_\parallel(L/2)$ and $S(\pi)/L$ at $J_{s}=10$ and $16$ are shown in Fig. \ref{fig:extra}, both of which are deep in the extraordinary phase.
+We first consider the extraordinary-log scaling form proposed in Ref. \cite{Metlitski2022}.
 Suppose that the surface spin correlation decays logarithmically,